-Please Note:
+Note:

-It is very important to understand that fulfilling the criteria for admission into a College of Health Sciences program does not automatically guarantee the applicant acceptance into the program.
+Fulfilling the criteria for admission into a College of Health Sciences program does not automatically guarantee the applicant acceptance into the program.
 All applicants are ranked according to the published criteria for admission.
-Since the number of qualified applicants may exceed the number of vacancies, the program director and admissions committee reserve the right to select only those applicants that exhibit the most promise of academic and professional success.
+The number of qualified applicants generally exceeds the number of vacancies by a ratio of 3 to 1.
+Only those applicants who exhibit the most promise of academic and professional success are admitted.